 You can find out more about Canada Life's products and services and view our annual report online by visiting canadalife.com.
-A printed copy of this annual report may be requested by emailing the Corporate Secretary's Office at corporate.secretary@canadalife.com.
+You may request a printed copy of this annual report by emailing the Corporate Secretary's Office at corporate.secretary@canadalife.com.